Azure-Samples/app-templates-springboot-microservices-on-AKS/.github/GITHUB_ACTIONS_CONFIG.md

   + On th Menbers Page...click "+Select Members"

-  + On the Select Members menu..type the name of the "Service Principal" in the select box (**Note** this should be the name of your newly created Service Principal.)
+  + On the Select Members menu..type the name of the "Service Principal" in the select box (**Note:  ** This should be the name of your newly created Service Principal.)

   + At the bottom of the menu, click Select